phsmith/nagios/README.md

 The docs directory contains the checks manuals that must be put on your check_mk installation doc directory.

 The perfometer directory contains the multisite perfometers that must be put on your check_mk multisite installation perfometer directory.

+The packages directory contains the check_mk .mkp packages.